 So what are Waterfall and Agile?

 Waterfall and Agile are very different.
-Waterfall (on its own) is at best a model for delivering software projects, being the high level life-cycle that projects go through.
+Waterfall (on its own) is at best a model for delivering software projects, being the high-level life-cycle that projects go through.
 You may also go further and define the major steps to be done that could be the basis of a Waterfall based framework.
-Agile is not even a framework – it is a set of values and principles (e.g. deliver working software regularly).
+Agile is not even a framework – it is a set of values and principles (e.g. delivering working software regularly).
 Agile principles are combined with methods (e.g. Scrum) to produce a framework for managing projects.
 However, Agile and Waterfall (on their own) are not project management.
 They are product development methods.
 (N.B. many Agile methods do not cover many of the other elements that will also have to be done and managed in large-scale projects).